-29 deteriorated pipes in Aguirre Power Plant for Puerto Rico Electrical Power Authority (PREPA)were repaired with the Award-Winning StifPipe™technology.
+Twenty nine deteriorated pipes in Aguirre Power Plant for Puerto Rico Electrical Power Authority (PREPA) are repaired with Award-Winning StifPipe™technology.
 The custom-made pipes fit snugly inside the host pipe with little loss of flow capacity.

-This video shows how the new InfinitPipe® technology can be used to construct a new pipeline or repair and retrofit existing corroded or leaking pipes.
+This video shows how InfinitPipe® technology can be used to construct an endless, jointless new pipeline or repair and retrofit existing corroded or leaking pipes.
 Narrated by FRP repair pioneer and technology inventor Prof. Mo Ehsani, Ph.D, PE, SE.

-The challenges of remotely repairing a high pressure gas pipe were overcome in this project.
-Later, Trenchless Technology awarded this venture the Project of the Year award (2011).
+Overcoming the challenges of remote repair of a high pressure gas pipe are detailed in this video.
+The repair won the Trenchless Technology Project of the Year Award for 2011.